EVERSE-ResearchSoftware/RSQKit/pages/tasks/fair_rs.md

 keywords: ["fair software", "fair"]
 ---

-## What is FAIR Research Software?
+## What is FAIR research software?

 FAIR stands for Findable, Accessible, Interoperable, and Reusable and comprises a set of principles designed to increase the visibility and usefulness of your research to others.
 The [FAIR data principles][fair-data], first published in 2016, are widely known and applied today to other areas, including [software][fair-rs], [scientific workflows][fair-workflows], or [machine learning projects][fair4ml].